The 10 most insane college dorm room transformations on Instagram

 8. A Texas Tech University dorm room that stands out

 There’s nothing like making a statement.
-This room is decked out with a sparkly monogram and pillow stands out amongst the pink bedding and furniture.
+This room is decked out with a sparkly monogram and pillow that stand out amongst the pink bedding and furniture.
 It’s one way to claim your side of the room.

 How to get this look for less: